TheElectronWill/TOML-javalib/README.md

 You may also use the TomlReader and TomlWriter classes directly.

 ## What does currently work?
+The TomlReader works pretty fine, and is also very fast (It successfully parsed the "example.toml" test file).

 The TomlWriter works and is very fast, but it has a little problem: it may write the single key/value pair (those who are in the root table) at the end of the file, which is invalid.
-The TomlReader works pretty fine, and is also very fast (It successfully parsed the "example.toml" test file).
+Furthermore, it does writes complex keys (such as "parent.child1.child2") correctly.